 According to the National Domestic Violence Hotline, gaslighting occurs because someone wants to gain control over someone else.
 It is a behavior someone learns by watching others.
 An abusive person may feel that they are entitled to control other people, or that their feelings or opinions matter the most.

 Some abusive people also have personality disorders, such as narcissistic personality disorder (NPD).
 Many people use the term narcissist to describe a self-centered or vain person.
-But while anyone can have narcissistic traits, one 2020 article indicates that people with NPD have long-term symptoms such as:
+But while anyone can have narcissistic traits, one

 - a constant need for admiration or attention

 - a belief that they are special or better than everyone else

 Gaslighting has a significant impact on mental health, so it is essential for people who experience gaslighting to make sue they look after theirs.

 Gathering evidence may remind a person that they are not imagining things.
 This evidence may also become useful later on if a person decides to pursue legal action against the abusive person.

 The National Domestic Violence Hotline offer ideas on how to gather proof.
 These include:

 - Keeping a secret diary: This allows a person to track events, including the date, time, and details of what happened.

 - Talking to a trusted family member, friend, or counselor: This may help someone gain an outside perspective on the situation and to create an external, additional record of information.